Kiri, Practice Manager:

 “I enjoy the care and compassion shown to every patient and owner that comes through the front door at Cardiology Northwest.
 I thrive in an environment where I can work closely with owners and pets to develop the best care plan possible, improving the quality of life for our furry friends.”

 Aubree was born and raised in Tri Cities, WA.
 She has been intrigued by veterinary medicine since she was young, and feels especially compassionate about the human-animal bond.
-She attended Yakima Valley Community College and has worked as a general practice Veterinary Technician since graduation in 2007.
+She graduated from Yakima Valley Community College in 2007 and worked in general practice as a Certified Veterinary Technician.

-She learned shortly thereafter that her true passion lies in specialty medicine, such as Cardiology.
-Looking for a change in environment and an opportunity to advance her career and knowledge, Aubree joined the team at Cardiology Northwest in December 2015.
+She learned shortly thereafter that her true passion lies in specialty medicine.
+Looking for an opportunity to advance her career and knowledge, Aubree joined the team in December 2015.
+Since then she has honed her technical skills and dedicated herself to continuing education, pursuing her Cardiology Technician Specialist certification through the Academy of Internal Medicine for Veterinary Technicians.